zhangjing-777/rag/README.md

 # System Architecture Diagram
 ![System Architecture Diagram](diagram/architecture.001.jpeg)

-# Diagram
+# Diagrams
-- The diagrams of the workflow of the modulesare in the `diagram` folder.
+- The workflow diagrams of the modules are in the `diagrams` folder.